 The next step is to research what content already exists that would be relevant to your persona.
 Industry research will provide inspiration and direction towards your pillar content offer and is especially useful in terms of identifying potential topics to explore.
 Carry out keyword or topic searches on a search engine, like Google, that your buyer persona might use to educate themselves.

-Use BuzzSumo to run content analysis reports on individual domains (like competitors or relevant industry websites) or topics which provide data on:
+Use BuzzSumo to run content analysis reports on competitor websites or topics which provide data on:

 - Average social shares per post